Dehydrating Pears (With Tips for Prep and Storage)

 How Long do Dehydrated Pears Last?

-The dehydrator shown in the post is an Excalibur 3900B 9 Tray Deluxe Dehydrator.
-It can also be used to culture yogurt or cheese, or for making jerky.
+The black dehydrator shown in the post is an Excalibur 3900B 9 Tray Deluxe Dehydrator.
+You can also use it to culture yogurt or cheese, or for making jerky.

 I also have a smaller Nesco Snackmaster Pro Food Dehydrator.
 It’s perfect for smaller jobs and great if you are on a tight budget.